 Chicco offers some of the top-selling car seats on the market.
 They’re known for chic and stylish design, impeccable safety, and car seats that are more compact.

 Peg Perego also offers quality, narrow child safety seats.
 This Italian company makes an array of highly-rated child products.
 Their narrow car seats and narrow booster seats are great for infants and children.

 The Graco brand is a top maker of baby and child products across all categories.
 Thankfully, Graco also offers child safety seats in narrow options.
 These selections hold up to the expected standards of the Graco brand.

 Britax is the top brand in child safety seats.
 They’re known for their quality and safety standards.
 While Britax does not specialize in narrow child safety seats, most Britax car seats will fit three across.

-In our recommended seat lists above you can find products of every type that are in the 17 inch to 18 inch width range, which are most likely to fit 3 across.
+In our recommended seat lists above you can find products of every type that are in the 17-inch to 18-inch width range, which is most likely to fit 3 across.